wavemotion-dave/A8DS/readme.md

 Games generally run full-speed with just a handful of exceptions - most notably on the older DS hardware or when running from a flash cart (R4 or similar) which won't give you access to a DSi 2X CPU mode.
 If you load a game and it doesn't load properly or you get a message at the bottom of the screen after loading - it usually means that the game requires some other hardware configuration to run.
-Often this is simply the need for the built-in BASIC to be installed - you can toggle that when loading a game (or using the GEAR icon to set the option for the game).
-Not every game runs with this emulator - but 90% will.
 See the Troubleshooting guide further below for more tips to try and get a game running.
 I'll try to improve compatibility as time permits.
+Not every game runs with this emulator - but 90% will given a little elbow-grease to configure things right.

 The emulator supports multi-disk games.
 When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply insert the new